Amed Rosario Player Props: Guardians vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.2 K/9, the fifth-worst in the league.
+- The 8.1 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in MLB.

-- The Brewers have the 13th-ranked team ERA across all league pitching staffs (4.08).
+- The Brewers' 4.04 team ERA ranks 12th among all MLB pitching staffs.

-- Brewers pitchers combine to rank 23rd in baseball in home runs allowed (95 total, 1.3 per game).
+- Brewers pitchers combine to surrender 96 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- In his last outing on Saturday against the Pittsburgh Pirates, the left-hander threw five scoreless innings while surrendering two hits.
+- His most recent time out was on Sunday against the Pittsburgh Pirates, when the right-hander went six innings, surrendering two earned runs while giving up two hits.

-- The 36-year-old has a 3.28 ERA and 5.4 strikeouts per nine innings across nine games this season, while allowing a batting average of .227 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.